Frequently Asked Questions

 Requesting a final bill is important when moving into a new home.
 You can contact Utility Billing to schedule a meter read and we will bill the account up to the day the read is taken.
 It is ideal to have the read done as close as possible to the date you are moving in so that you are able to separate your new charges from any previous balances.
 Speak with your landlord to determine who will be responsible for payment of any final bills.

 What should I do, I haven’t received a utility bill?

 We understand that sometimes things get lost.
 This could be during delivery or it could have possibly just been overlooked.
-If you haven’t received a bill during your billing month, contact the utility department to receive your balance.
+If you haven’t received a bill during your billing month, contact the utility division to receive your balance.
 Alternatively, balances are available online.
-Visit us at www.oakparkmi.gov and click on the Finance Department.
-Not receiving a bill will not waive penalty and does not release you from the responsibility of paying.
+Visit us at www.oakparkmi.gov and click on the Pay Utility Bill Online page.
+Not receiving a bill will not waive the penalty and does not release you from the responsibility of paying.